What are the entry fees for competitions?

 How are photogenic entries submitted?

-Entries must bring to the competition a recent 5 x 7 or 8 x 10 in black & white or color to the competition.
+Photogenic Entries must be brought to the competition as a recent 5 x 7 or 8 x 10 in black & white or color to the competition.
 Please write name, age, and studio on the back of the photo.
-Photos will be returned at the competition but contestants are responsible for retaining their photo on that day.
+Photos will be returned at the competition but photogenic contestants are responsible for retaining their photo on that day.
 Dance Machine ANDC is not responsible for any damages to the photograph submitted.
 You must enter photogenic on the day of competition.
 You do not have to be a registered competitor to enter the photogenic category, but you must be affiliated with a registered studio.
 DO NOT SEND PICTURES OR MONEY FOR PHOTOGENIC ENTRIES-you must enter at the competition.
-There is a $40.00 fee per photo entered in the photogenic category.
-Each photogenic entry will be awarded a trophy and receive a rating.
-Overall Photogenic Awards will be based on the number of entries submitted.
+There is a $45.00 fee per photo entered in the photogenic category.
+Each photogenic entry will be awarded an adjudication award.
+Top Score Photogenic Awards will be based on the number of entries submitted.
 All Photogenic Awards will be presented with Group Awards for the corresponding age division.

 How are routine critiques given to studios?

 Each judge will give an audio/video critique using Video Judge facilitated by DRC Video Productions.
-Score Sheets will be e-mailed to studios the Monday after a competition.
+Scores and Video Judge Critiques will be uploaded to studio accounts by the Tuesday after a competition.

 What awards do you give?

 **Each judge awards a point value to each routine…then the three point values are added together to determine the rating.

 Power Platinum, Platinum, Elite Gold , High Gold , and Gold

 Top Score Overall Awards